 What do I get out of this?

 Every volunteer will receive a name badge, hat, and event t-shirt.
 Additionally we’ll provide you with a comprehensive volunteer notebook, meals, lodging and all the equipment needed for the job.
-For week volunteers, you’re invited to a wrap up party that includes dinner, drinks and lodging.
-All volunteers are invited to our Volunteer Appreciation Dinner in January.
+For weeklong volunteers, you’re invited to a wrap up party that includes dinner, drinks and lodging.
+All volunteers are invited to our Volunteer Appreciation Dinner in February.
 Plus, you’ll get a million thanks from a thousand riders!

 Can I _____?